dtaht/rtod/README.md

 Did I mention you should not run this on a production network?

-In most of my tests thus far, anything about 2000 total routes begins to degrade the connectivity of a network severely.
-With some tuning, I've got babeld to about 5k routes but it is still barely hanging on at that level, and slow multicast drops off almost completely.
+In most of my tests thus far, anything above 2000 total routes begins to degrade the connectivity of a network severely.
+With some tuning, I've got babeld to about 5k routes but it is still barely hanging on at that level,

 ## rtod -r 64000